Pometry/Raphtory/docs/source/Install/installdependencies.md

 Everything should now be installed and ready for us to get your first Raphtory Job underway!

 ## Running the latest Raphtory release in an Examples Project
-All the example projects can be found in the [Raphtory repo](https://github.com/Raphtory/Raphtory/tree/development), currently the projects in the `development` branch are working (raphtory-example-presto is in progress).
+All the example projects can be found in the [Raphtory repo](https://github.com/Raphtory/Raphtory).
+All projects are working other than `raphtory-examples-presto` which will be re-enabled soon.

 ```bash
 git clone https://github.com/Raphtory/Raphtory.git